cceremuga/mystic/README.md

 # Pocket Chat

-Created for the 7/19/2016 NU Hackathon.
-A silly geolocation based HTML5 chat app.
-Literally does nothing yet, it's 8AM give me a break.
+A silly geolocation based HTML5 chat app which allows users to send messages w/ others in a 5 mile radius of their current location.

+This was created for a hackathon and as such is full of very poorly done, messy, untested javascript.
+It is full of hacks all over the place, do not use this in production at all.
+Seriously.

 # License